 How to check your breasts

 You can check your breasts at home on your own very easily.
-Some women will find it easiest to check their breasts when their skin is wet, and prefer to do it in the bath or shower with soap.
-Check your breasts wherever you find it most comfortable.
+Some women find it easiest to check their breasts when their skin is wet, and prefer to do this in the bath or shower with soap and water.
+Checking your breasts regularly is important and can be done wherever you find it most comfortable.

-By sight: take a look at your breasts in the mirror, first with your arms by your sides, and then with your arms raised above your head.
-Things to look out for:
+- Take a look at your breasts in the mirror, first with your arms by your sides, and then with your arms raised above your head.

-- Are they they their usual size, shape and colour?
+- Have they changed in size, shape and colour?